-In order to provide comparisons with the wider NI public and private sectors, with GB Civil Service departments, and the UK public and private sectors, HRCS have typically published pay statistics approximately 9 months after their reference date.
-It would be possible to publish NICS pay statistics closer to the reference date, but HRCS would then be unable to include these comparisons.
+In order to provide comparisons with the wider NI public and private sectors, with GB Civil Service departments, and the UK public and private sectors, WSA have historically published pay statistics approximately 9 months after their reference date.
+WSA no longer wait for the most up-to-date ASHE data to be made available before publishing the report which enables publication of NICS pay statistics closer to the reference date.

-For example, ASHE data are not available to include in the latest bulletin, but the decision has been made by the Key Users Group to publish the bulletin without updated data, and update the next bulletin when the data will be available.
+For example, ASHE data are not available to include in the latest report, but the decision has been made by the Key Users Group to publish the report without updated data, and update the next report when the data will be available.

-10. Assessment of User Needs and Perceptions - the processes for finding out about users and uses, and their views on the statistical products.
+Assessment of User Needs and Perceptions - the processes for finding out about users and uses, and their views on the statistical products.

-HRCS are committed to engaging with our customers to determine their needs and how best we can fulfil these.
+WSA are committed to engaging with our customers to determine their needs and how best we can fulfil these.
 How we go about this is detailed in our Customer Service and Engagement policy (see link here).

-Since the Pay Statistics bulletin was first published, HRCS have carried out a number of user surveys of all its statistical products which has provided valuable feedback on the publications.
+Since the Pay Statistics report was first published, WSA have carried out a number of user surveys of all its statistical products which has provided valuable feedback on the publications.

-HRCS have been proactive in responding to customer's suggestions for improvements, and are committed to exploring other methods of engaging with customers in line with the NISRA User Engagement policy, recognising that our customers will have different communication needs, and that we need to have in place transparent and clear processes allowing for views from all users.
+WSA have been proactive in responding to customer's suggestions for improvements, and are committed to exploring other methods of engaging with customers in line with the NISRA User Engagement policy, recognising that our customers will have different communication needs, and that we need to have in place transparent and clear processes allowing for views from all users.

-HRCS have set up a Key Users group for the Pay Statistics bulletin.
+WSA have set up a Key Users group for the Pay Statistics report.
 Membership of this group was initially limited to key users within the NICS but membership has been expanded to include TUS.

-11. Performance, Cost and Respondent Burden - the effectiveness, efficiency and economy of the statistical output.
+Performance, Cost and Respondent Burden - the effectiveness, efficiency and economy of the statistical output.